Computing the center of a fusion category: Introduction

-Among monoidal categories the fusion categories \cite{Etingof2005} play a major role since they behave somewhat like categorical analogues of groups and arise in several areas of mathematics and physics.
+Among monoidal categories, fusion categories \cite{Etingof2005} play a major role since they arise in several areas of mathematics and physics.
 The center of a fusion category is a braided fusion category, in fact a modular category \cite{Bakalov2001}, and thus of particular interest. \\

-In this paper we will present an algorithm for computing the center of a spherical fusion category (Section \ref{sec:algorithm}).
-The algorithm is of Las Vegas type, meaning that if it returns a result, the result is mathematically correct, but it may happen that the algorithm does not succeed.
-This is due to the fact that we need to find a simple subobject of an object which amounts to finding primitive idempotents in its endomorphism algebra.
-No algorithm is known solving this problem over a general field but there are Las Vegas algorithms which perform very well in practice, namely the MeatAxe algorithm and its variants \cite{Parker1984, Holt1994, Lux2010}.
+In this paper we will present an algorithm for computing the center of a pivotal fusion category (Section \ref{sec:algorithm}).
+The algorithm is theoretically deterministic in the sense that every step is constructive and all tools used along are in theory deterministic.
+In the process we need to find simple subobjects of objects which amounts to decomposing its endomorphism algebra.
+Solving this problem over a general field is hard, but there are Las Vegas algorithms which perform very well in practice, namely the MeatAxe algorithm and its variants \cite{Parker1984, Holt1994, Lux2010}.

 Our algorithm is theoretically straightforward.
 The main point is that we realized it in practice.
-To this end, we have begun developing a general-purpose software framework \textsc{TensorCatgories.jl} \cite{TensorCategories} for tensor categories and categorical representation theory.
+To this end, we have begun developing a general-purpose software framework \textsc{TensorCategories.jl} \cite{Maeurer_TensorCategories_jl} for tensor categories and categorical representation theory.
 This framework is based on the open-source computer algebra system OSCAR \cite{OSCAR, OSCAR-book} which incorporates and extends powerful systems like GAP \cite{GAP4} and Singular \cite{Singular}.
 OSCAR in turn is based on the high-performance programming language Julia \cite{Bezanson2017,JuliaWebsite} which, due its type system design and multiple dispatch paradigm, is nicely suited for working with categorical structures.
 Julia has a simple high-level syntax like Python but is much faster.
-OSCAR provides, e.g., fast algebra over number fields and over the algebraic closure of $\mathbb{Q}$, which is crucial for our purposes. \\
+OSCAR provides, e.g., fast algebra over number fields, which is crucial for our purposes. \\

 As with group representations, the theory of fusion categories shows its greatest development so far over an algebraically closed field of characteristic zero.
 An important aspect of our algorithm and implementation is that it works over any field.
 This leads to interesting new results, one of which we want to mention here.